you believe changing the future takes initiative, then you've come to the right foundation.

 Our Service Area

-The Initiative Foundation’s 14-county service area includes Benton, Cass, Chisago, Crow Wing, Isanti, Kanabec, Mille Lacs, Morrison, Pine, Sherburne, Stearns, Todd, Wadena and Wright counties and the sovereign tribal nations of the Leech Lake and Mille Lacs Bands of Ojibwe.
+The Initiative Foundation’s 14-county service area includes Benton, Cass, Chisago, Crow Wing, Isanti, Kanabec, Mille Lacs, Morrison, Pine, Sherburne, Stearns, Todd, Wadena and Wright counties and the sovereign native nations of the Leech Lake and Mille Lacs Bands of Ojibwe.
 We are proud to serve more than 750,000 residents.
 Our region is diverse in its population, environment and economy.
 Each hometown has its own unique character and local assets.